-On this page you will find the most current Connecticut hemp law along with a history of how Connecticut hemp bills have progressed through the State capitol over the years.
+173 acres of hemp were grown in Connecticut in 2019Here you will find Connecticut hemp law along with a history of how Connecticut hemp bills have progressed through the State capitol over the years.
 We also provide links to important information concerning Connecticut hemp programs and state agency advisories or opinion letters.
-Our goal is to keep the public, media and policy makers informed on each states status concerning hemp law and policy.

 Not later than July 1, 2018, the Commissioner of Agriculture shall adopt regulations, in accordance with the provisions of chapter 54 of the general statutes, to establish an agricultural pilot program for the purpose of growing or cultivating industrial hemp in accordance with the provisions of section 7 USC 5940, as amended from time to time.